NativeNotify/native-notify/README.md

 ```

 ### Step 3: Make sure your App.js function is a hook function
-<strong>Your App function MUST be a hook function, or your push notifications will NOT work.
+<strong>Your App.js function MUST be a hook function, or your push notifications will NOT work.
 Here is an example: </strong>
 <br/>
 ```
 export default function App() {